alafezai/ExpressJS___simple______REST-API/README.md

-## REST APIS crud operations with MVC Design Pattern with NodeJS Express and Mysql
+## REST APIS crud operations with NodeJS Express and Mysql

 ### Description
 - This is a simple REST API with CRUD operations using NodeJS Express and Mysql.